 Director, Tampa Bay Modeling

-Lead Photographer and Designer, Aurora PhotoArts Tampa Photography and Design
+Lead Photographer and Designer, Aurora PhotoArts Tampa Bay Photography and Design

-So, you are an aspiring model, or a new model, and you found Tampa Bay Modeling through an Internet search on modeling.
+So, you are an aspiring model, or a new model, and you found Tampa Bay Modeling through an Internet search on modeling, or from word-of-mouth from a genuinely smart model or a friend (We get a lot of that, because people know that we know what we are talking about.
+Word is spreading!).
 That’s good, as we are here to help.
 You want to model, and don’t know where to start, especially with all of the confusing, conflicting information on other modeling web sites, on modeling message boards, and in modeling books.

 Well, we can start by saying that you should forget about some of the advice given on other modeling sites and in modeling books.
-If they say that the only way to model is the agency way, and try to say that there are “land-based” and “online” models, they either do not know what they are talking about, or are trying to limit you into a modeling career where you are dependent upon others who may not have your best interests in mind.
+If they say that the only way to model is the agency way, and try to say that there are “land-based” and “online” models, they either do not know what they are talking about, or are trying to limit you by getting you into a modeling career where you are dependent upon others whom may not have your best interests in mind.
 Don’t fall for the propaganda.
+Don't allow others to limit you as a model.
+Dependence upon others is a bad thing, and it is a mistake.
+Any business or industry where any party has a monopoly over how things work enables corruption and scams, and this is why you should never allow yourself to be dependent upon a modeling agency or allow them to manage you or tell you what to do.
+Sure, agencies have connections for modeling work, but models can obtain and cultivate those SAME connections on their own (without the competition which agencies will automatically send to those connections.
+What, did you think that the agency would only refer you to a job prospect?
+They work for your competition, too!), and they can book themselves into those SAME modeling jobs that they would usually get through the agency, at the SAME exact pay rate, if not better.
+Agencies only have power over you if you allow them to.

 In many cases, people try to pass themselves off as modeling experts by repeating the same lame, limiting, controlling information as everyone else.
 They follow the crowd, and don’t think for themselves.
 They try to make models think that there are limited ways of doing things, when the opposite is true.
 In many cases, some of these people are attempting to mislead new models so that they can scam them.